Sergen Yatağan

-Sergen Yatağan (born 17 May 1999) is a Turkish footballer who plays as a midfielder for Serik Belediyespor on loan from Bodrumspor.
+Sergen Yatağan (born 17 May 1999) is a Turkish footballer who plays as a midfielder for TFF Second League club Kırşehir Futbol SK.

 Career

 Yatağan is a youth product of the academies of Ilıca Belediyespor, Gençlerbirliği and Antalyaspor.
 He was promoted to the senior team in 2019, and signed a professional contract.
 He made his professional debut for Antalyaspor in a 3-3 Turkish Cup win over MKE Ankaragücü on 15 January 2019.
-He joined Bodrumspor on loan for the 2019-20 season, which was extended for another year after.
+He joined Bodrumspor on loan for the 2019–20 season, which was extended for another year after.
 He signed permanently with Bodrumspor in 2021, signing a 5-year contract with the club.
-On January 2022, he joined Karacabey Belediyespor on loan for the second half of the 2021-22 season.
+In January 2022, he joined Karacabey Belediyespor on loan for the second half of the 2021–22 season.
 The following season, he was loaned to Serik Belediyespor in the TFF Second League.